s2l1/Headless-Samourai-Dojo/README.md

 zmqpubrawblock=tcp://0.0.0.0:28332
 zmqpubrawtx=tcp://0.0.0.0:28333
 zmqpubhashblock=tcp://0.0.0.0:28334
-# zmq 0.0.0.0 settings will broadcast zmq messages on all available ports from bitcoind, since it is used by lnd and dojo and other services !!!LOCK THIS DOWN LATER!!!
+# zmq 0.0.0.0 settings will broadcast zmq messages on all available ports from bitcoind, since it is used by Dojo, lnd, and other services
+# zmq ports are less sensitive (they are push only and they push very general information).
+At worse, they may reveal that a bitcoind is running on this machine.
+# if you feel "paranoid", may be you'll want to restrict the access to these ports to  specific machines, by adding specific rules on your firewall.

 proxy=127.0.0.1:9050
 bind=127.0.0.1
 listenonion=1
 # tor settings
 ```
+If you have others clients (LN, Electrum, etc.) running on others local machines, you'll add new rpcallowip for them.

 Let’s start “bitcoind” manually.
 Monitor the log file a little while to see if it works fine.
 ```